hbp-HiBoP/HiBoP/Tutorial.md

 # HiBoP Tutorial: Getting Started
 This tutorial is aimed to help new users getting started into HiBoP with tested sample data.
 It consists of a step-by-step list of actions to perform in order to get everything working with the provided sample data.
 For more information about a specific feature, please refer to the documentation attached with the release of the software.
 ## Getting sample data (1~2 minutes)
 For this tutorial, we provide you with sample data that you will add to a project and visualize within HiBoP in order to showcase how you can do it with your own data.
-The sample data contains anatomical and function data for two patients on one experiments.
+The sample data contains anatomical and functional data for two patients on one experiment.
 You can download it [here](http://google.com).

-The zip file contains two folder (one for each patient), each containing:
+The zip file contains two folders (one for each patient), each containing:
 * Files describing the anatomy of the patient
 	* **patient[AB]_Mesh_GreyMatterLeft.gii -** Left part of the pial surface
 	* **patient[AB]_Mesh_GreyMatterRight.gii -** Right part of the pial surface